We want to get you to your campsite faster than a mosquito can find an unzipped tent!

 We repeat, complete self check-in.

 You will receive an email reminder the day of your trip to complete self check-in.
-This allows you to confirm any pre-registered information or enter your licence plate and the names of all campsite occupants.
+This allows you to review and update your licence plate and the names of all campsite occupants.

 3. Have your confirmation letter saved

-At parks where you aren’t required to display a paper permit, your confirmation letter will serve as your permit and your licence plate will be used to verify your permit.
+At most parks, your confirmation letter will serve as your permit and your licence plate will be used to verify your permit.

 You are responsible for having proof of purchase while in the park either by having a digital or printed copy of your confirmation letter.

-If the park you are visiting doesn’t have reliable cell service, we recommend saving a screen shot of your confirmation letter to your device and ensuring you keep your device charged during your stay.
+Many parks have unreliable cell service, so we recommend saving a screen shot of your confirmation letter to your device and ensuring you keep your device charged during your stay.

 In addition, please be ready to provide proof of eligibility if you qualify for a discounted rate such as an Ontario Seniors or an Ontarian Persons with Disabilities rate.